 1) Get Your Heart Pumping with AJ Hackett

 Do one thing every day that scares you.
 This is a quote we live by, and it’s something the absolute legends at AJ Hackett take to heart!

 AJ Hackett was the first person to bring bungy jumping to the world, a pretty crazy activity that involves tying a giant elastic band to your body and jumping off of something high.

-There are a couple of bungy locations around the area, including the Kawarau Bridge just outside of town which is where the first commercial bungy operation started, or if you want to keep it local you can head up Queenstown Hill!
+There are a couple of bungy locations around the area, including the Kawarau Bridge just outside of town which is where the first commercial bungy operation started!

 The Ledge Bungy is one that will scare you, even if you think it won’t.
 At 47 metres high it is not the tallest or craziest one around, but with the beautiful view 450m over Queenstown seeming to stretch on forever and ever, your mind will play games on you.

 What makes the Ledge Bungy different from the rest around the country is the option of a ‘Freestyle Jump’.

 This means you can leap off the ledge in absolute style: Forwards, backwards, Matrix-style, doing backflips, Superman, whatever you’re feeling up for!